MaiKuraki/EmulationStation-zhcn/README.md

 Meanwhile, I modified some code to fit my need.
 - Add timeset function in the menu.
 - Disable jumpto function when find Chinese Rom name.
+- fix weird knob position in SliderComponent when value is huge.

 EmulationStation is a cross-platform graphical front-end for emulators with controller navigation.